Fun and a Feast: 7 Myrtle Beach Dinner Shows You’ll Regret Missing

 7. Comedy Cabana

-If you want a night of laughter in Myrtle Beach, head to the Comedy Cabana.
-While this isn’t a dinner served as part of the show, you must purchase at least two food or drink items to enjoy while watching the show, so we are counting it as a dinner show.
+• What is the meal like: While this isn’t a dinner served as part of the show, you must purchase at least two food or drink items to enjoy while watching the show, so we are counting it as a dinner show.
+There is a full food and beverage menu.

 Live music and other entertainment are available throughout the Myrtle Beach area.
 Each music venue is terrific, but they do not include dinner with the show.